 Finally, our goal is to be comprehensive on adjudication in criminal procedure.
 We have organized the book roughly along the chronology of a criminal case.
 Chapter 1 is an introduction and includes an overview of the stages of the criminal justice system.
-Subsequent chapters examine each step of criminal proceedings, beginning in Chapter 2 with initiating prosecution and concluding in Chapter 11 with habeas corpus.
+Subsequent chapters examine each step of criminal proceedings, beginning in Chapter 2 with initiating prosecution and concluding in Chapter 10 with double jeopardy.
+Prior editions included a chapter on habeas corpus.
+But because this is generally not covered in Criminal Procedure courses, for space reasons, we have moved this chapter online for any instructor who wishes to use it and make it available to students.
 We were careful in writing the book to be sure that each chapter is independent so that professors can cover the material in any order and use those chapters that fit their curriculum.